-d) Commodity credit in the amount of USD 1 109 thousand is represented by a liability of the Group's companies, OJSC "Volnovahskyi Kombinat Khilboprodiktiv" and OJSC "Ptakhohospodarstvo Chervonyi Prapor" for an interest-free budget loan received in the years 1995-1998 for the acquisition of agricultural products under a Government contract.
+31 December 2014 31 December 2013 Long-term bank loans denominated in UAH 18% 14% 1.5%+EURIBOR- 1.5%+EURIBOR- Long-term bank loans in EUR 2.7%+EURIBOR 1.75%+EURIBOR d) Commodity credit in the amount of USD 561 thousand (2013: USD 1 109 thousand) is represented by a liability of the Group's companies, OJSC "Volnovahskyi Kombinat Khilboprodiktiv" and OJSC "Ptakhohospodarstvo Chervonyi Prapor" for an interest-free budget loan received in the years 1995-1998 for the acquisition of agricultural products under a Government contract.
 In case of default after the maturity of the loan the Group's companies are subject to fine and, according to Ukrainian laws, is set equal to compulsory payments in the State budget of Ukraine, applying sanctions stipulated by the laws with regard to late payment of taxes and making of non-tax payments.
 The commodity credit does not have a maturity date.

-Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2013
+Notes to the consolidated financial statements FOR THE YEAR ENDED 31 DECEMBER 2014

-13. Long-term loans (cont.)
+14. Long-term loans (cont.)

-The exposure of the Group to interest rate risk and liquidity risk in relation to loans and borrowings is reported in note 38 of the consolidated financial statements.
+The exposure of the Group to interest rate risk and liquidity risk in relation to loans and borrowings is reported in note 38 to the consolidated financial statements.